vlukes/mumpspy/README.md

 MUMPSpy
 =======

-A python wrapper for the parallel sparse direct solver.
+A python wrapper for the sparse direct solver.

-The wrapper allows to:
+The wrapper allows:

-* real and complex arithmetic
+* real and complex factorization of symmetric or non-symmetric matrices
-* parallel run
 * Schur complement calculation

 Requirements